 Previous projects have shown that people value these new blue-green spaces as crucial places to de-stress, connect with nature and other citizens within their community.

 Thames21 will work with local communities and the councils to choose the best locations and co-design the new wetlands.
 While four additional wetlands will boost river health, more wetlands are needed in order to fundamentally transform the health of the London Lea, one of the most polluted in England.
 In partnership, Thames21 will continue to build the evidence base and work towards creating more wetlands at a scale that will deliver a truly healthy river Lea.

 Our work forms part of a larger project between the Rivers Trust and the Coca Cola Foundation to improve the freshwater environment in London, Kent and Northumbria.
-The work focused in the South East England, is one of the most water-stressed areas of the country, where the demand for fresh, clean water exceeds the available supply.
+South-east England is one of the most water-stressed areas of the country, where the demand for fresh, clean water exceeds the available supply.